Should I form an LLC for a blog? As a blogger, you are probably wondering whether you need an LLC for your blogging business.

 That’s why I offer important legal templates for bloggers here, who are serious about treating their blog as a business and want to make sure they are within the law!

-Also, here are 3 important blog posts to help you learn about your legal requirements:
+Also, here are 3 important blog posts to help you learn about your legal requirements in addition to LLC for bloggers:

 - You Must Have 3 Essential Legal Pages on Your Blog BEFORE you launch.
 Find out all about them here.